 The end of Bakshi’s solo film treads into THE TWO TOWERS territory with the Orc assault on the stronghold of Helm’s Deep, but with so much story left to tell, we never get to see Frodo throw the One Ring into the fires of Mount Doom in Mordor.
 It’s a head-scratcher to say the least, since the film was positioned by the title and marketing to look like a standalone film.

 So why didn’t we get two more installments of THE LORD OF THE RINGS from Ralph Bakshi, or even one more?
-It’s a long story, which Bakshi told me personally.
-I’m saving the details for an interview piece to run in The Hollywood Reporter later this year to coincide with the 40th anniversary of THE LORD OF THE RINGS.
-But suffice it to say that Bakshi fully intended to do all three movies and Hollywood politics got in the way; the 1978 release was originally supposed to be titled THE LORD OF THE RINGS – PART ONE.
+It’s a long story, which Bakshi told me personally in an interview for The Hollywood Reporter which ran in November 2018 to coincide with the 40th anniversary of THE LORD OF THE RINGS.
+Suffice it to say that Bakshi fully intended to do all three movies and Hollywood politics got in the way; the 1978 release was originally supposed to be titled THE LORD OF THE RINGS – PART ONE.

 The memories of Bakshi’s THE LORD OF THE RINGS remain strong for me.
 I saw the film at least twice in the theater when I was just 10 years old, and have seen it multiple times on video since then.
 I still get that same unsettling vibe I got as a kid every time the film begins, and it remains the single greatest influence for my interest in reading more Tolkien and for appreciating Peter Jackson’s RINGS and HOBBIT trilogies, which featured multiple sequences and settings that first materialized in Bakshi’s version.